Fun & Informative Painting Tuition and Original Paintings

 i love working with kids and art is about thinking things though, working out shapes and attaining control with had eye co-ordination.

-i was asked to do a drawing workshop with children in a school in Benwell who were learning about Greys Monument. at first I thought it was a tricky subject for children aged 6-7 yrs old to tackle. however i managed to break it down and link it with a bit of maths (cross curricular) and we had a great time producing these.
-There were about 30 finished drawings in total but here are a few for you to see.
+I was asked to delive a drawing workshop with children in a primary school in Benwell, they were learning about Greys Monument.
+At first I thought it was a tricky subject for children aged 6-7 yrs old to tackle, however I broke the drawing down into shapes, used a ruler to measure and a line of symetry (cross curricular with maths) and we had a great time producing these.
+There were about 30 finished drawings in total, all as individual as the children who created them.